This page is from APP, the official source of professional practice for policing.

 Specific arrangements may be required in some cases.
 For example, if several suspects are going to be arrested simultaneously, it must first be decided if they should be held at the same or separate police stations, and whether sufficient facilities are available for this.

 The vulnerability of the suspect, for example, age, disability, and the possibility that the suspect may have caring responsibilities for other vulnerable individuals should be taken into account.
 If the suspect does not speak English, an interpreter should be arranged.
+See also APP on Police response to concern for a child – Arrest strategy.

 The timing of an arrest should be planned to make best use of the time the suspect spends in custody.
 Likely defences should be considered and catered for in interview plans (see investigative interviewing).
 Preparing an initial interview plan at this stage helps to maximise the detention time available to the investigator post arrest.
 Prior to arrest in serious or complex investigations, specialist interview advisers should be used or consulted to develop an initial interview strategy, especially where there are multiple suspects or unusual features associated with the commission of the offence.